-Northland Rail on track, says Winston Peters in Whangārei announcement
+Northland rail on track, says Winston Peters in Whangārei announcement

-There was much speculation over the deputy prime minister's post-budget announcement in Whangārei about Northland rail being on track, but the train is still sitting in a siding.
+There was much speculation over the Deputy Prime Minister's post-Budget announcement in Whangārei about Northland rail being on track, but the train is still sitting in a siding.

 Getting the trains running was a matter of the planets aligning at the right time, Winston Peters said.

-The state owned KiwiRail was planning to revitalise the Northland-Auckland line, Peters said.
+State-owned KiwiRail was planning to revitalise the Northland-Auckland line, Peters said.
 The work was well within the normal range of expertise held by local domestic design and construction firms, he said.

 ''The message is this - rail is back on track.
 This is not an empty statement, or hollow words but a statement of fact, figures and, more importantly, the dollars to back it all up,'' he told a gathering of the Grow Northland Rail campaign group and other faithful at mainstreet bar Pure.

 Despite the ra-ra mood at the event, the ''facts and figures'' Peters referred to appeared not to apply to Northland's rail development — at this stage, anyway.
-Northland was not mentioned in specific jobs earmarked for Budget 2019's $1 billion investment in rail, but $300m is to come from the Provincial Growth Fund for the regions.
+Northland was not mentioned in specific jobs earmarked for Budget 2019's $1 billion investment in rail, but $300 million is to come from the Provincial Growth Fund for the regions.

 ''Completing this investigation - giving us a clear idea of where we stand - is important for when the Upper North Island Supply Chain Study and the Ministry of Transport's plan for rail investment are finalised around September,'' Peters said.